 Lisa Borre provides research support for Dr. Kathleen C. Weathers and is coordinator of the Global Lake Ecological Observatory Network (GLEON).
-She also coordinates the Lake Observer project to develop a mobile application for recording lake and water observations across the globe.
+She also coordinates the Lake Observer project, a community science initiative for recording lake and water observations across the globe.

-She is on the Board of Directors of the North American Lake Management Society (NALMS), serving as Region 3 (Mid-Atlantic) representative (2017-2019) and as President in 2020-2021.
+She served on the Board of Directors of the North American Lake Management Society (NALMS), serving as Region 3 (Mid-Atlantic) representative (2017-2019) and as President in 2020-2021.
 She is also on the Advisory Council of the Lake Champlain Committee and was an associate investigator with the SAFER Project: Sensing the Americas' Freshwater Ecosystem Risk from Climate Change (2015-2018).
 She wrote for National Geographic's Water Currents blog (2012-2016) and advised on several magazine features about global lake topics.

 Have you ever wondered how many lakes there are in the world?
 In an effort to answer this question, an international research team used satellite photos and computerized mapping technology to count up Earth's inland waters.
 They found about 117 million lakes, covering almost four percent of the planet's non-glaciated surface.